 This bout bizarrely and mercifully came to an end at the beginning of round six, when Crawford hit Khan with an accidental low blow left hook just below the belt line at Khan’s right upper thigh.
 At first, it seemed like Khan was going to walk it off and take the usual five minutes to regroup as customary for low-blows.

 Then, referee David Fields stated that the coach (Khan’s trainer Virgil Hunter) had stopped the fight.
 With the battle pretty much finished and having to go to the scorecards, it seemed to be academic from there, as Crawford was announced the winner by technical stoppage.

 Amir Khan vs Terence Crawford scorecards: Brit getting destroyed by judges before controversial TKO https://t.co/HMZyujL1Bt

 — The Sun – Boxing (@SunBoxing) April 21, 2019

 For the main event of a fight on pay-per-view with a price tag of $69.95 to end the way it did was confusing, but Khan after five rounds wasn’t going to keep up with Crawford.
-And, it was apparent to those watching at home, Madison Square Garden and most importantly, the judge’s scorecards.
+It was apparent to those watching at home, Madison Square Garden, and most importantly, the judge’s scorecards.

 To everyone that was watching the fight, it would be hard to argue.